NASS assures justice for victims of alleged SARS abuses – Lawan

 Lawan announced this in a statement issued in Abuja on Monday.

-He said the NASS would also ensure that the government fulfills the commitment it has made to the youths agitating for police reform and good governance.
+He said the NASS would also ensure that the government fulfils the commitment it has made to the youths agitating for police reform and good governance.

 “I want to re-assure our youths that the NASS will collaborate with the Executives to ensure justice for victims of misconduct and rights abuses by personnel of the disbanded Special Anti-Robbery Squad of the Nigeria Police.